Glogster: History

-Mobile apps

-iOS

-Glogster released an iOS application for the iPad in September 2014, bringing an updated version of the editor and the content library to the iPad.
-The Glog interface incorporates a built-in browser known as the Web Picker, allowing users to search for media directly from the app, and drag it onto their glog canvas.
-The app is also synced with the iPad's built-in camera and mic, allowing users to record video, audio and photos directly onto their glogs.

-The iPad application expands learning beyond the traditional classroom, allowing users to create glogs based on events as they happen, and giving them freedom to learn and create in their own time.

-Android

-In early 2015, Glogster released a Glogpedia library browser application for the Android, with the announcement that full editing functionality for Android would be made available within the year.
-In October 2015, Glogster released an Android app for tablet devices with full editing functionality.

-Glogster in the classroom

-Glogster EDU is used as a learning and teaching tool to foster higher order thinking skills.
-Creating posters or glogs allows learners to engage closely with a subject, exercising critical thinking and research skills in selecting appropriate media and creative skills in structuring and arranging the finished piece.
-Glogster is being used in place of traditional poster assignments and demonstrates how versatile such a poster-creation tool can be when partnered with solid teaching pedagogy and teacher creativity.
-The use of Glogster, motives and excites students to do their work.
-A study showed that the usage of the Glogster EDU educational platform develops necessary competences, such as, communication skills, creativity and intellectual curiosity, critical and systematized thinking, information and media skills, collaborative and interpersonal skills, problem identification, formulation, and solving and social responsibility.

-Training and certification

-In 2015, Glogster launched the GATE (Global Ambassadors for Technology in Education) program, focused on offering Glogster educators training materials and certifications, as well as recruiting a small group of representatives to assist in promoting Glogster online and in their local areas.

 Contests, collaboration and partnerships

 In 2016, 2017 & 2018 Glogster was the tool used for the NASA Spinoff Promotion And Research Challenge - OPSPARC.
 The aim of the challenge was for students to create NASA inspired spinoff ideas and show them by creating a "Glog,"an online multimedia poster via Glogster.
-There were three levels of the competition- the Elementary School Category for students grades 3-6, the Middle School Category for students grades 7-8 and the High School Category for students grades 9-12.
+There were three levels of the competition- the Elementary School Category for students grades 3–6, the Middle School Category for students grades 7-8 and the High School Category for students grades 9–12.
 Students were instructed to research spinoffs found in their homes or schools, and just like an engineer, use an engineering design process to take an everyday object and use it in new ways that will solve a problem learning invaluable STEM inspired skills.
 Students will show off their work by using videos, drawings, pictures and text and submitting them in the form of a glog.